 The EU H2020 IDEALFUEL consortium is spread all over Europe and during the runtime of the IDEALFUEL project, project related items will be transported between the partners.
 Since two project partners, namely WINGD and BLOOM are located in Switzerland these items / products – mainly fuels – will be shipped between the EU and a non-EU country and some aspects need to be covered according to the ethics self-assessment checklist.
 This mainly affects the technical partners :

-the Netherlands: TU/e, Vertoro, GOODFUELS and VARO;
+the Netherlands: TU/e, VERT, GOODFUELS and VARO;

 Germany: OWI and T4F;